 Most banks in Denmark hold accounts at Danmarks Nationalbank.
-Via these accounts and Danmarks Nationalbank's payment system, Kronos, they settle their mutual accounts and their accounts with Danmarks Nationalbank.
+Via these accounts and Danmarks Nationalbank's payment system, Kronos2, they settle their mutual accounts and their accounts with Danmarks Nationalbank.
 In addition, the banks use their accounts at Danmarks Nationalbank to settle payments in the following Danish and international payment and settlement systems.

-Kronos is Danmarks Nationalbank's RTGS (Real-Time Gross Settlement) system for payments in Danish kroner and is primarily used for settlement of large-value, time-critical interbank payments.
+Kronos2 is Danmarks Nationalbank's RTGS (Real-Time Gross Settlement) system for payments in Danish kroner and is primarily used for settlement of large-value, time-critical interbank payments.

 The Sumclearing, the Intraday Clearing and the Express Clearing are Finance Denmark's settlement systems for settlement of Danish retail payments.
 Final transfer of money between the banks is effected via accounts at Danmarks Nationalbank.